nrkfeller/learn_go/README.md

 5. Channels : channels are a way to pass information. channels can have information passed to them and removed from them using this operator <-.
 Passing information in a channel does not prevent functions or programs from exiting, this must be done explicitly.
 * close(type channel) : prevents the program from putting new information into the channel. but can still receive.
 We need to close otherwise, we cannot iterate through all available data in the channel (ie deadlock will be created).
 * ranging : ranging through a channel allows us to grab all the info off it without the program exiting. however it require the channel to be closed

+### switch
+Just like in any other language switch allows you to field some options
+* one powerful use of switch is obj.(type) - case int case string ... - this (type) can only be used in a switch statement

 ### Channels
 * Channels are a conduit which you can send and receive values with. c := make(chan int) || can be of any type.